rokath/trice/docs/Common.md

 TRICE8_3( Id(12345), "time is %d:%d:%d\n", hour, min, sec);
 ```

 where ```12345``` is an as ID generated 16 bit random number not used so far.
-About 65000 different trice messages are possible.
-If not enough, the IDs are extendable to 32 bit.
-Automatically
+About 65000 different trice messages are possible per default.  recommended **pack[L]** encoding suppoerts 24-bit IDs, so more than 1048000 different trice IDs usable.
-the ID is added to an [ID list](https://github.com/rokath/trice/blob/master/til.json) together with the appropriate format string information.
-The TRICE`8_3` means 3 bytes as parameters in
-this example and allows efficient code and a compile time check.
+Automatically the ID is added to an [ID list](https://github.com/rokath/trice/blob/master/til.json) together with the appropriate format string information.
+The TRICE`8_3` means 3 bytes as parameters in this example and allows efficient code and a compile time check.

 *The total amount of data is currently limitated to 8 parameters for TRICE8 or 4 parameters for TRICE16 and TRICE32 and two parameters for TRICE64, but this is easy to extend if needed.*